 The tradition of going out to watch the groundhog has been around since as early as the eighteenth century, and the biggest celebration these days is in Punxsutawney, Pennsylvania – the state where the tradition originated, and made famous by the 1993 film Groundhog Day.

-2016 will be the 43rd year of the International Cherry Pit Spitting Championship, held at the Tree-Mendus Fruit Farm in Michigan.
+2019 was the 46th year of the International Cherry Pit Spitting Championship, held at the Tree-Mendus Fruit Farm in Michigan.
 It’s simple – eat the cherry and spit the pip as far as you can.

 Contestants aren’t allowed to “pop” their cheeks with their hands, and no foreign objects or props are allowed.
-The record is an impressive 93.5 feet (28.5m); apparently, it’s all about curling the tongue.
+The record is an impressive 93.5 ft (28.5m); apparently, it’s all about curling the tongue.

 Ostriches were first brought to the US in the 1880s, and ostrich-riding races sprung up in several states across the country.
-The biggest current race is in Arizona, at the Chandler Ostrich Festival, which has been going since the 1980s.
+The biggest current race is in Arizona, at the Chandler Ostrich Festival, which celebrated its 31st year in 2019.